 The OT22 from Farida’s Old Town Series is a 00-size guitar, and a great value.
 Inspired by sought after “pre-war” acoustic guitars, the OT22 has a solid Sitka spruce top, X bracing, and contemporary features that ensure a great playing instrument that will continue to sound better with age.

 This Little Martin is great for smaller hands or as a songwriter’s companion.
-The LX1 has a solid Sitka spruce top for big tone, and a modified low oval neck shape for a comfortable playing experience.
 This guitar's smaller size makes it a great choice for travel or playing around the campfire, too.

 This is a great choice if you’re looking for an acoustic-electric guitar.
 Built with sustainably sourced solid tonewoods and enhanced with Breedlove’s sound optimization process, this guitar offers incredible tone paired with stage-ready electronics at an impressive price.
 This model features a concert size (000) body with solid torrefied European Spruce top and solid African Mahogany back and sides.